St. Michael's Basilica (Miramichi, New Brunswick)

-The Basilica of St. Michael the Archangel is located on a hill overlooking the Miramichi River in the province of New Brunswick, Canada.
+The Basilica of Saint Michael the Archangel is a Catholic church located on a hill overlooking the Miramichi River in the province of New Brunswick, Canada.
 It is a prominent feature of the former town of Chatham, New Brunswick, and one of the largest churches in Eastern Canada.
 It is now included within the city of Miramichi, which was formed in 1995.

+Pope John Paul II raised the shrine to the status of Minor Basilica via his decree Inter Sacras Diœcesis on 28 January 1989.
+The decree was signed and notarized by Cardinal Agostino Casaroli.

 Design

-St. Michael's Basilica is among the largest churches in Canada, east of Quebec City.
+Saint Michael's Basilica is among the largest churches in Canada, east of Quebec City.
 The sandstone neo-Gothic structure was designed by Patrick Keely, the same architect of Holy Name Cathedral in Chicago, and the St's.
 Peter and Paul Cathedral in Providence, Rhode Island.
 St. Michael's Basilica is 15 ft taller than Holy Name in Chicago, somewhat narrower, and about the same length.
 Holy Name seats about 300 more people (1,520 vs 1,200).
 Construction of the cathedral started in 1903 and finished in 1921.
 Italian marble with veined panels was used throughout the interior of the nave and the sacristy.
 The spire is visible for several miles, especially when approaching Chatham from the north, across the Centennial Bridge that spans the Miramichi River.